oracle-livelabs/oci-core/oci-fullstackdrs/drpg-members/drpg-members.md

     - Resource Type as Compute
     - Make sure to check the box **"I understand that all existing plans will be deleted"**
     - Instances in Compartment, select **mushop-xxxxx-0**
-    - **Click the checkmark in the Move instance on switchover or failover**
+    - **Click the checkbox in the Move instance on switchover or failover**
     - Destination compartment, select your compartment name
     - Ignore the Destination dedicated VM host section
     - Click Add VNIC mapping.
 This will pop up inputs for Add VNIC mapping